One D&D: First Playtest Results Revealed

 What Did Users Like ?

 According to Crawford, user feedback to the One D&D playtest was overwhelmingly positive, with the majority of features receiving 80% satisfaction or higher.
-The feature that received the highest satisfaction rating was the concept of awarding players with first level feats as part of their background.
+The feature that received the highest satisfaction rating was the concept of awarding players with new feats as part of their background.
 Crawford noted that the background feats were an experiment and that he was surprised how the free feat at first level was received by the community.
 Races that rated highly among playtesters included the human (which Crawford noted is the most popular race in D&D), the orc, the dwarf, the tiefling and the elf.

 What Did Users Dislike?